kubewarden/kubewarden.io/content/blog/2022/04/securing-kubewarden-policies.md

 certificate itself has a public key that can be used to verify the signatures produced by the private key.

-The certificates issued by Fulcio have a really short validity because they are generated with a really close expiration time.
+The certificates issued by Fulcio have a short validity because they are generated with a really close expiration time.
 This is an interesting property that we will discuss shortly.

 Once the artifact is signed, the proof of signature is then send to an